Computing Block-wise Cross Correlation

 % Determine M: the length of the longest pattern vector measured in

 % samples.
-Also, precompute all pattern vectors's DFTs.
+Also, precompute all pattern vectors's DFTs conjugates.

 M = 0;